pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/07_Logging.md

 ```

 ## Writing your own log files
-You can add your own logging functionality using Pimcore's log writer.
-You can call a static
-function like this:

-##### Custom log entry
 To create a custom log entry, we need to create the monolog log channels and log handlers configuration.
 Here is an example on how to log in a custom filename called `custom.log`

 ```yaml